usnationalarchives/social-media-strategy/pages/goal1.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse3">
-        1.3 <strong>Focus on quality and impact over quantity. </strong>We excel in the venues that we choose to participate in and reevaluate the projects that don’t meet our needs.
-We recognize that social media success is labor intensive.
-We want staff to have time and resources to engage with projects that make the most impact with our audiences.
-Making the best use of staff time means making hard choices about what <em>not </em>to do.
+        1.3 <strong>Focus on quality and impact over quantity. </strong>
       </a>
     </div>
   </div>
   <div id="collapse3" class="panel-collapse collapse">
     <div class="panel-body">
+      <p>We excel in the venues that we choose to participate in and reevaluate the projects that don’t meet our needs.
+We recognize that social media success is labor intensive.
+We want staff to have time and resources to engage with projects that make the most impact with our audiences.
+Making the best use of staff time means making hard choices about what <em>not </em>to do.</p>

       <p>
       Action: The team helps content creators focus on a small number of projects.
 Content creators focus on depth and quality and move away from the current emphasis on quantity, sometimes using fewer platforms and posting less.
 Content creators are able to say no to projects that take time but have little impact.</p>
       <p>